-- What is the test objective (e.g., screening, characterization, and optimization)? - Are the factors quantitative or categorical? - How many factors are there? - How many levels does each factor have? - Are there any constraints? - Are there any restrictions on randomization?
+- What is the test objective (e.g., screening, characterization, and optimization)? - Are the factors quantitative or categorical? - How many factors are there? - How many levels does each factor have? - Are there any constraints? - Are there any restrictions on randomization? - When the factor levels are changed, what is the expected change in the response? - When the factors do not change, how much does each factor vary?

 Table 4 lists some sample designs for various test objectives.
-Details of many of the designs listed in Table 4 can be found in Box, Hunter, and Hunter (2005), Montgomery (2017), and the National Institute of Standards and Technology (NIST) website.
+Details of many of the designs listed in Table 4 can be found in (Box, Hunter, & Hunter, Statistics for Experimenter: Design, Innovation, and Discovery, 2005), (Montgomery, 2017), and the National Institute of Standards and Technology (NIST) website.